laszlocph/website/Attack-your-cloud-bill.md

 I had very productive bizdev calls with the Google Cloud folks (hey Robin!) and [voices of the internet](https://thehftguy.com/2016/11/18/google-cloud-is-50-cheaper-than-aws/){:target="_blank"} also say that there might be a price advantage of using them.
 The [custom machine types](https://cloud.google.com/compute/docs/machine-types#custom_machine_types){:target="_blank"} sure look interesting.

-There are more to consider than price of course, but if you have the kind of bill, the ability to experiment with hosting can yield monthly an FTE in **cloud bill reduction**.
+There is more to consider than price of course, but if you have the kind of bill, the ability to experiment with hosting can yield monthly an FTE in **cloud bill reduction**.

 ## Cloud agnostic